 1] Network Interface Controller, also known as NIC

 This type of network adapter is the most common since it is usually built directly into the motherboard of most computers.
-The Network Interface Controller, which is also known as the Network Interface Card, tends to use 802.11 as the primary standard for Wi-Fi connectivity.
+The Network Interface Controller, also known as the Network Interface Card, uses 802.11 as the primary standard for Wi-Fi connectivity.

 This standard is found in most tablets and laptop computers, but not only that, it can communicate with most routers since they support said standard.